rumiani/algorithem-problems/asterisks/asterisks.md

 # 40 patterns of asterisks with JavaScript for beginner developers

+- For all the functions `n = 5`.
+- You can try every function in [jsbin](https://jsbin.com/?js,console).
+- If you have any suggestions feel free to open a PR.

+## **You can find each pattern's function by it's number:**

 ![ Polygon Picture](./pics/1.png " Frist Picture asterisks")
 ![ Polygon Picture](./pics/2.png " Second Picture asterisks")
 ![ Polygon Picture](./pics/3.png " Third Picture asterisks")

-- For all the functions `n = 5`.
-- You can try every function in [jsbin](https://jsbin.com/?js,console).
-- If you have any suggestions feel free to open a PR.
+---

 **Pattern 1:**